TeHMoroS/dnadesigned.dev/README.md

 -   simple web server - for serving the generated site in dev mode;
 -   Git structure parsing and extracting commit and tree data - for use when evaluating the content authors (the author of the first commit that mentiones the given content file is automatically assigned as the content author);

+### Additional TODOs

+-   generate a site.webmanifest file automatically and link package.json name/description with it and with the base template
+-   generate a RSS/ATOM feed
+-   (long-term) go "zero dependencies"